Agents shouldn't work for the vendor. They should work for you.

 Via ISO/IEC 27701:2025, the October 2025 standalone privacy-information-management standard.

 OSCAL is NIST's machine-readable standard for compliance evidence.
-FedRAMP begins requiring it for new authorizations on 30 September 2026, and adoption is moving the same direction across the rest of the industry.
+FedRAMP begins requiring it for new authorizations on 30 September 2026.
 When your auditor or your customer's auditor asks for evidence, the artifact ships in a form their tooling can consume.